World Cup visitors can have their carbon footprint offset for free

 FIFA, soccer's governing body, on Wednesday said it will cover the cost of programs to neutralize carbon emissions related to travel.

-FIFA and BP Target Neutral, a not-for-profit carbon management program run by British energy company BP Plc, on Wednesday launched an online system where ticket holders worldwide can sign up to have their carbon footprints neutralized.
+FIFA and BP Target Neutral, a not-for-profit carbon management program run by British energy company BP Plc (BP.L), on Wednesday launched an online system where ticket holders worldwide can sign up to have their carbon footprints neutralized.

 Participants will be entered in a contest to win a pair of tickets for the tournament’s final.